-The Landmarks Commission recognizes and preserves properties that represent or reflect elements of the City's thriving cultural heritage and architectural history.
-The designated landmarks and districts include businesses, schools, churches, cemeteries, and a multitude of historically significant homes.
+The Landmarks Commission recognizes and preserves properties that represent elements of the City's thriving cultural heritage and architectural history.
+The designated landmarks and local historic districts include businesses, schools, churches, cemeteries, and a multitude of historically significant homes.
 The mission of the Kirkwood Landmarks Commission is to protect, retain, and enhance such properties.

-Individual Landmarks: There are more than 90 designated landmarks located in Kirkwood.
+Individual Landmarks: There 85 designated landmarks located in Kirkwood.
 These properties receive the greatest protection in the City, and any demolition or exterior alterations are subject to review by the Landmarks Commission.
 LISTINGS:

 Brochures and Other Literature: